Peace-Ada/Loan-Risk-and-Customer-Default-Analysis/README.md

 1077          27    Unemployed          2,767,867
 ```

-* **Analytical Finding:** Sorting the data reveals that our largest individual loans reach up to nearly \$3 Million per customer (such as Customer 1147 at \$2,998,073).
+* **Insight:** Sorting the data reveals that our largest individual loans reach up to nearly \$3 Million per customer (such as Customer 1147 at \$2,998,073).
 Crucially, the data shows that some of these top-exposure loans were given to **unemployed** individuals.
 Funding multi-million dollar loans for borrowers without a reliable income source creates an extreme concentration of risk for CrediTrust.

 ---